 - I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) There must be an acute care hospital with dedicated general pediatric inpatient service.
-(Core) - I.D.1.b) Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - I.D.1.c) An adequate number and variety of pediatric hospital medicine patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) There must be adequate inpatient and outpatient facilities, examining areas, conference rooms, research laboratories, and office space for faculty members and residents.
+(Core) - I.D.1.b)

+There must be access to adequate diagnostic resources and related therapeutic services, including neuromuscular pathology interpretation, other laboratory diagnostic testing (including genetic testing), clinical electromyography, and management of neuromuscular medicine patients in the outpatient, inpatient, and either direct or consultative management in the intensive care settings.
+(Core) - I.D.1.c) The number and variety of patients available to the program must be adequate to support fellow education without adversely impacting the education of residents in the core residency program.
+(Core) - I.D.1.c).(1) The patient population must be diversified as to age, sex, short- and long-term neuromuscular problems, and inpatients and outpatients.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core)

+I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)